Current sensing: Current transformer

-The CT is based on the principle of a transformer and converts a high primary current into a smaller secondary current and is common among high AC current measurement system.
+The CT is based on the principle of a transformer and converts a high primary current into a smaller secondary current and is common among high AC measurement system.
 As this device is a passive device, no extra driving circuitry is needed in its implementation.

 Another major advantage is that it can measure very high current while consuming little power.
-The disadvantage of the CT is that a very high primary current or a substantial DC component in the current can saturate the ferrite material used in the core ultimately corrupting the signal.
-Another problem is that once the core is magnetized, it will contain hysteresis and the accuracy will degrade unless it is demagnetized again.
+The disadvantage of the CT is that a very high primary current or a substantial DC component in the current can saturate the ferrite material used in the core, ultimately corrupting the signal.
+Another problem is that once the core is magnetized, it will contain hysteresis, and the accuracy will degrade unless it is demagnetized again.